petersasi/deluge2-win-build/README.md

 To build Deluge2 for windows use the scripts in the below order.

 ### Install the prerequisites
 The main goal is to have as little of these as possible not to pollute the building computer.
-At the same time if something really is needed, I would rather use the original installers (e.g. 7zip vs. 7zip.NET - ended up using the one in MSYS2).
+At the same time if something really is needed, I would rather use the original installers (e.g. 7zip vs. 7zip.NET - ended up using the one in MSYS2 - nota bene: feels sluggish compared to the native Win64 version which is also 3 major versions newer).
 ```install_components.cmd```
 1. 7zip
 2. MSYS2